MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 * DefaultDownloadSecurity (0) = No special restrictions

-* BlockDangerousDownloads (1) = Block dangerous downloads
+* BlockDangerousDownloads (1) = Block malicious downloads and dangerous file types

-* BlockPotentiallyDangerousDownloads (2) = Block potentially dangerous or unwanted downloads
+* BlockPotentiallyDangerousDownloads (2) = Block potentially dangerous or unwanted downloads and dangerous file types

 * BlockAllDownloads (3) = Block all downloads

+* BlockMaliciousDownloads (4) = Block malicious downloads

 Use the preceding information when configuring this policy.